 Your new beginning at New College will bring exciting opportunities!
-You will meet new people and learn about their experiences, you will study new topics and push yourself to grow in new skills, and you will become part of a new place that is defined by both its physical and social character.
+You will meet new people and learn about their experiences, you will study new topics and push yourself to grow, and you will shape your own unique path.

 New beginnings can also bring challenges as you navigate a new environment.
-SET SAIL (Success Equals Teamwork, Strategies and Inspired Learning) was created to help you master those challenges and launch your success by teaching you how to:
+SET SAIL was created to help you master those challenges and launch your success by teaching you how to:

 - Take charge of your learning inside and outside of the classroom in new and exciting ways

 - Leverage campus resources to help you succeed

 - Navigate the New College academic program and use it to support your goals